 Working part-time during the academic year is a great way to contribute to the cost of your education.
 The benefits of working extend beyond just extra money in your pocket — you gain valuable work experience, help manage your time, and studies have shown that student’s who work part-time have higher GPA’s!

-The Office of Benefits and Payroll oversee the student employment opportunities at Simmons.
-Check out their careers site which allows students to search through the extensive listing of student jobs on campus.
+The Office of Student Financial Services oversees the student employment opportunities at Simmons.
+Students are able to search through and apply to the extensive listing of student jobs self-service.

 Student Employment is available to all enrolled, degree-seeking students and we’ve summarized your student employment options below.